Meerownymous/WHyLL/README.md

 You send a message to the server, and get a message back.
 The message, sent and received, is text and always in this shape:

 ```
 First Line 	// Saying what you want (request) or what you got back (response)
 Header * n  // N Headers which have a name and a value, controls things

-Body                    //Can contain enything from Text to Downloads
+Body        //Can contain anything from Text to Downloads
 ```

 This is how the library is designed.
 There is a message, which you can refine by first line, headers, and a body.
-Then, you render the message.
+Then, you render the message, using one of the available renderings.
-You render it to a response message, and then you render the response message to what you need, for example an XML document.
+Most likely you render it to a response message, and then you render the response message to what you need, for example an XML document.

 ## Setup a request